juanfrank77/juanfrank77/README.md

 <img align="right" src="https://raw.githubusercontent.com/juanfrank77/juanfrank77/master/tech-bg.png" alt="Tech Background">

 I'm Juan Gonzalez.
-A systems engineer with a kind of accidented career path.
-I have always been more interested in the user interface and its interaction with sites & apps.
+A systems engineer with an accidented career path.
+I have always been more interested in user interfaces and its application to sites & apps.

-I want to make things look good, be intuitive of use and accessible to people across languages, borders and cultures.
+I like to make things look good, be of intuitive use and accessible to people across languages and locations.

+I'm always learning something new, improving myself constantly, and reaching out to others on a similar path.

 ## What I'm doing

-👨‍💻 I’m currently working as a Freelance Web Developer and Writer.
+👨‍💻 I’m currently working as a Freelance content writer and developer.

-🚧 I'm hacking away at a site for my learning notes and the V2.0 of [my website](https://www.juanfgonzalez.com)
+🚧 I'm building the V2.0 of [my website](https://www.juanfgonzalez.com) and productizing my library of learning notes.

 📚 I'm learning more about writing, meta-learning, focused productivity, and knowledge management.